How are your photographs printed?

 Yes, we accept Visa, MasterCard, Discover and American Express.
-We will E-mail an "online invoice" as a PDF file to you along with a link to our secure web page for online payments.
+We will E-mail an "online invoice" as a PDF file to you for easy payment.
 We can also take your credit card information over the telephone or by fax if you prefer.
 And we accept PayPal payments as well.

 What happens if I don't like the artwork when I receive it?